Home

 Always Was, Always Will Be, First Nations Land.
 Saying sorry and paying respects isn’t enough, please join me in paying the rent at www.paytherent.com

 Since graduating from the Acting Program at Adelaide College of the Arts in 2018, Jamila has swiftly become a prolific and respected artist working across Tandanya/Adelaide, Gadigal land of the Eora Nation in Sydney, and lands of the Kulin Nation in Naarm/Melbourne.
-Jamila is an active contributor to the contemporary creative landscape as an artist but also through sitting on the Advisory Panel for Australian Plays Transform, and mentoring emerging artists.
+Jamila is an active contributor to the contemporary creative landscape as an artist but also through sitting on various artistic committees and panels, and mentoring emerging artists.

 In 2022 Jamila collaborated with award-winning visual artist Solomon Kammer on a series of visceral oil paintings depicting Jamila’s disabled body, with the series exhibited in Yavuz Gallery in Singapore, and selected portraits a finalist in the 2022 Archibald Prize and exhibited at Carriageworks for Sydney Contemporary.